TimesCoder/DeteksiWarnaObjek/README.md

 # DeteksiWarnaObjek
-Detection color object with modelings K-means & OpenCv
+Detection color on object using modelings K-means & OpenCv